Deeksha-os/AI_Agent_Assessment/README.md

 5. Display: The final answer, along with the underlying code and sources, is displayed in the UI.

  ## Evaluation Criteria
- FulfillmentWorking System: The agent handles input and generates responses without errors.
+ Working System: The agent handles input and generates responses without errors.
  Correct Tool Use: The Planner correctly routes queries between search and code.
  Code Execution: Generated code runs successfully and produces correct results.
  Clean UI: Implemented with Streamlit using success boxes and expandable sections.